smart-fun/SmartFonts/README.md

 # Smart Fonts for Android
-**Smart Fonts for Android** is an Android Studio Library which makes it easy to use **Custom Fonts** (TTF or OTF) in your Android application.
+**Smart Fonts for Android** is an Android Studio Library which makes it easy to use **Custom Fonts** (TTF or OTF) in your Android applications.
 It can be used with all types of text widgets (**TextView, EditText, 	CheckBox, Button, ToggleButton, AutoCompleteTextView**).
-If one is missing, and you can add it and even create your **own classes**!
+If one is missing you can add it easily, and you can even create your **own classes**!

 You can use **styles** with custom fonts, and even see the result directly in the **Layout Editor**!